grange85/ahfow-database/dean-and-britta/shows/2010/2010-07-22-dean-britta-the-greene-space-wnyc-new-york-ny-usa.md

 show-additional:
 ---

-Dean and Britta will perform two songs as a duo (no band)
+Dean & Britta will perform two songs as a duo (no band)